AaronAnima/TarGF/Envs/Room/README.md

 ```
 pip install igibson==1.0.3

-python setup.py # modify some files in igibson, and construct a softlink to data folder
+python setup_room_env.py # modify some files in igibson, and construct a softlink to data folder

 ```
 Besides, you need to download the meta-data of our cleaned data:

 ```
 cd data

 wget https://www.dropbox.com/s/x6b2vuv8di8fyj8/RoomMetas.zip # download metadata

 unzip RoomMetas.zip

 rm -rf RoomMetas.zip

-mkdir ../../ExpertDatasets # the metadata should be placed in there
+mkdir ../../ExpertDatasets # the metadata should be placed in the main path

 cp RoomMetas/* ../../ExpertDatasets/ -r

+rm -rf RoomMetas

-cd ..
+cd ../../../
 ```